AtharvaRajas120799/X-Y-Pen-Plotter/README.md

 # 🖊️ X-Y Pen Plotter

+> **Built by [Atharva Rajas](https://github.com/AtharvaRajas120799) and [Anandkadpe](https://github.com/Anandkadpe) as a collaborative project.** We designed, built, and programmed this pen plotter together from scratch.
+The code was originally published on Anand's repository and forked here for my portfolio.
+My contributions focused on hardware assembly & wiring (ESP32, motor driver, servo, hall effect sensors, custom X-Y frame), timing-based motor control tuning for drawing precision, and WiFi communication testing & debugging.

+---

 This is a simple yet effective **X-Y Pen Plotter** built using an **ESP32** and **two DC motors**.
 The system receives drawing coordinates over **WiFi** and uses **timing-based C++ control logic** to move the pen across the X and Y axes.
 A **servo motor** is used to lift or place the pen, and **hall effect sensors** help the system home itself before drawing.

 ## 🚀 Features